AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_ClientRole.md

 # Client Roles

 Client `Roles` authorize API requests made by clients to various OCS features.
 Clients can be assigned more than one `Role`, but all clients have the Account Member role.
 The following are currently available Client `Roles`:
-- Account Administrator: Can add, edit, and remove data using APIs except for displays.
+- Account Administrator: Can add, edit, and remove data using APIs.
-- Account Contributor: Can add, edit, and remove data using APIs for displays.
-- Account Member: Can read data using most APIs, except displays.
+- Account Member: Can read data using most APIs.
-- Account Viewer: Can read data using APIs for displays.

 ## Properties